atomisthq/docs/docs/reference-docs/cli.md

  Type `help` during shell execution for a list of commands.
 Important commands include:

  * `reload`: Reload project operations from known sources.
-Invoke this command after making changes to generators or ediors.
+Invoke this command after making changes to generators or editors.
  * `create`: Create a new project under the current output path.
 The shell will prompt for a template to use and for the parameters needed by that template.
  * `edit`: Edit an existing local project using a registered editor.
  * `edit-remote`: Edit an existing GitHub project using a registered editor.
 The edit will appear as a pull request in the repo.